marxin/texi2rst-generated/sphinx/gccint/rtl-representation/rtl-object-types.rst

 whitespace separating them.
 Vectors of length zero are not created;
 null pointers are used instead.

-.. index:: expression codes

-.. index:: codes, RTL expression
+.. index:: expression codes, codes, RTL expression, GET_CODE, PUT_CODE

-.. index:: GET_CODE

-.. index:: PUT_CODE

 Expressions are classified by :dfn:`expression codes` (also called RTX codes).
 The expression code is a name defined in :samp:`rtl.def`, which is